alexbatashev/pi_reproduce/doc/theory_of_operation.md

 ## Capturing PI call trace

-`pi_reproduce` uses XPTI to intercept SYCL runtime calls to Plugin Interface and captures API call arguments.
+`dpcpp_trace` uses XPTI to intercept SYCL runtime calls to Plugin Interface and captures API call arguments.
 The `record` command inserts a few environment variables with the help of `execve` call: